peter3200/NeuroDocs/docs/source/misc/overlapmap.rst

 Overview
 ********

-Hypothetically if you have generated network parcellations and you are interested in identifying the probability that a given vertex has been assigned a specific network label across a group of participants, how might you visually display these data?
+Hypothetically, if you have generated network parcellations and you are interested in identifying the probability that a given vertex has been assigned a specific network label across a group of participants, how might you visually display these data?
 If you want to maintain the idiosyncrasies inherent to individual parcellations, then simply displaying a group parcellation is sub-optimal.
 However, a simple yet visually compelling solution is to display the overlap across subjects for a given network.
-This visual display is common in neuroimaging papers displaying network parcellations (for a recent example, see Jingnan Du et al. (2024) Figure 14).
+This visual display is common in neuroimaging papers displaying network parcellations (for a recent example, see `Du et al. (2024) Figure 14 <https://journals.physiology.org/doi/abs/10.1152/jn.00308.2023>`_).

 The following two scripts have been developed to first calculate the network overlap for 17 networks (although they could easily be edited for any number of networks), and next play those data within a surface file framework (namely, GIFTI files).
 From here, the user could easily display these GIFTI files overlaid on an fsaverage6 midthickness surface template in HCP Workbench.